 Once baked, turn off oven and leave oven door closed.
 Leave cheesecake to cool inside the oven for 1 hour.

-Remove cheesecake from oven and allow to cool completely, then release from tin.
+Remove cheesecake from oven and allow to cool completely, now you can release tin.
 To serve, top with remaining biscuit crumbs.
-Or you can decorate with fruits: strawberries, raspberries or micro coriander.

 Note: oven temperature may vary. you might need less or more time.
 You can decorate your cake with fruits or cream or fruits: strawberries, raspberries and blackberries.